Andrewdt97/342-Honors/README.md

 Honors project by Andrew Thomas and Ty Vredeveld

 Dedicated to our mothers.
-WIthout them, we wouldn't be here today.
+Without them, we wouldn't be here today.

 Good article: https://www.smartsheet.com/guide-to-material-requirements-planning